Human perception in action

-	The retina is responsible for interpreting visual stimuli such as this, where it picks up photons of light via the 130 000 000 rods and cones situated on it.
+The retina is responsible for interpreting visual stimuli such as this.
+It picks up photons of light via the 130 000 000 rods and cones situated on it.
 In pre-modern times it was considered that visual perception simply encompassed what was seen by the eye on the outside.
-This external stimuli would, in turn, produce a perception in the brain caused by the stimulus.
+These external stimuli would, in turn, produce a perception in the brain caused by the stimulus.

 However, this is not the case.
 Modern medicine now knows that information from the eye is simply a physiological process that does not actually process the signals it receives.
 This job is left to the brain.

 The images picked up by the eyes are projected upside down on each of the eyes’ retina.
-This, in turn, will be perceived the right way up by the brain, which will interpret the three-dimensional values of the external environment at a very fast and effective rate
+This, in turn, will be perceived as the right way up by the brain, which will interpret the three-dimensional values of the external environment at a very fast and effective rate.

-	More information on illusions and mind trickery are looked upon in the next tutorial, Neurology of Illusions.
+More information on illusions and mind trickery is looked upon in the next tutorial, Neurology of Illusions.

 Gregor Mendel's studies into Monohybrid and Dihybrid crossing and Charles Darwin's study of evolution and natural select..

 This tutorial looks at sex determination via the sex chromosomes, X and Y. Read it to get more info on X and Y chromosom..